Working at the University of Montpellier

 Dedicated support for staff

-The UM has a network of professionals (psychologists, staff coaches, career counselors, etc.) who can support employees in their professional lives.
+UM a network of professionals (psychologists, staff coaches, career counselors, etc.) who can support employees in their professional lives.

 They can also provide support if you’re facing difficulties or distress at work and answer any questions related to safety or well-being.
 All consultations are strictly confidential.